OnionIoT/documentation/docs/hardware-interfaces/special-pins.md

 ## Pin Behaviour during Boot

-Most of Omega's pins will remain at the default digital low state during the boot process.
+Most of the Omega's pins will remain at the default digital low state during the boot process.
 However, there are a few pins that will behave differently:

 |  GPIO   |  Behavior                                                                                                |
 |---------|----------------------------------------------------------------------------------------------------------|